exonum/exonum-doc/src/architecture/transactions.md

   transactions for a block proposal and under certain conditions which imply that the considered proposal is going to be accepted in nearly future
-6. Finally, when a certain *precommit* gathers necessary approval among validators, the block is committed to the Blockchain.
+6. Finally, when a certain *precommit* gathers necessary approval among validators, the block is committed to the blockchain.
 This means that transactions from the committed block change the blockchain state, are executed sequentially and in the same exact order on every node